 Average Weight: 17 – 25 pounds

-- Another cat that originated from a very cold place, the Siberian is known for its sturdy build, especially in its hindquarters.
+- Another cat that originated from a freezing place, the Siberian, is known for its sturdy build, especially in its hindquarters.

 - This makes specimens from this breed excellent jumpers, thus rendering them great play partners for those who prefer a more active pet.

-- Additionally, Siberian cats are known for their rich purr, and they often talk in a playful chirp with their owners.
-Similar to the Norwegian Forest Cat, their coat is thick and layered, necessitating weekly brushing with special focus on the armpits to prevent tangles.
+- Also, Siberian cats are known for their rich purr, often talking in a playful chirp with their owners.
+Like the Norwegian Forest Cat, their coat is thick and layered, necessitating weekly brushing with a particular focus on the armpits to prevent tangles.

 6. British Shorthair

 - Sometimes called "British Blue," these puffy little creatures are the rare large variety blessed with short hair.